cortext/patstat/nomenclatures/ipc_descriptions/README.md

 ![ipc_classification_02](https://cloud.githubusercontent.com/assets/800631/24956247/20036e5c-1f87-11e7-999d-9e080f615835.jpg)
 [Guide to the IPC (2016) page 7](http://www.wipo.int/export/sites/www/classifications/ipc/en/guide/guide_ipc.pdf)

-The aim of this work his to rebuild each sentence for a given IPC code in a more human readable way.
+The aim of this work his to rebuild each sentence for a given IPC code from its parents classes, in a more human readable way.

 ## Installation and configuration of the virtual machine